List of Gold Coast Suns leading goalkickers

-Ben King won the award in just his second season, and has since taken the record for the most leading goalkicker awards.
+Ben King won the award in just his second season, and has since taken the record for most leading goalkicker awards.

-Tom Lynch was Gold Coast's leading goalkicker a record four seasons.
+Tom Lynch was Gold Coast's leading goalkicker on four occasions.

-Gary Ablett Jr. led the goalkicking twice, including in a Brownlow Medal-winning 2013.
+Gary Ablett Jr. led the goalkicking twice, including in a Brownlow Medal–winning 2013.

 Alex Sexton is one of four players to lead the goalkicking on two occasions.

-The following is a list of Gold Coast Suns Football Club leading goalkickers in each of their seasons in the Australian Football League (AFL) and AFL Women's.
-Ben King holds the record for most goals kicked in a season for Gold Coast (71) and overtook Tom Lynch for the record of the most occasions as the club's leading goalkicker and most career goals for the club in the 2025 AFL season.
-So far, there has not been a player for Gold Coast that has won the Coleman Medal.
+The following is a list of Gold Coast Suns leading goalkickers in each of their seasons in the Australian Football League (AFL) and AFL Women's (AFLW).
+Ben King holds the record for most goals kicked in a season for Gold Coast (71) and overtook Tom Lynch for the record of most occasions as the club's leading goalkicker and most career goals for the club in the 2025 AFL season.
+So far, no Gold Coast player has won the Coleman Medal.